emlid/emlid-docs/docs/reach/common/reachview/position-output.md

 Reach supports following position output formats:

 #### LLH
 Simple text protocol for Latitude Longitude and Height as well as solution status.
 Protocol definition can be found in [RTKLIB ver.
-2.4.2 Manual](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.
+2.4.2 Manual [PDF, 6.1 MB]](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.

 #### XYZ
 Simple text protocol for X, Y, Z ECEF coordinates as well as solution status.
 Protocol definition can be found in [RTKLIB ver.
-2.4.2 Manual](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.
+2.4.2 Manual [PDF, 6.1 MB]](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.

 #### ENU
 Simple text protocol for East, North and UP components of the baseline as well as solution status.
 Protocol definition can be found in [RTKLIB ver.
-2.4.2 Manual](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.
+2.4.2 Manual [PDF, 6.1 MB]](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.

 #### NMEA 0183
 The most popular standard in the industry.
 Supported messages: GNRMC, GNGGA, GPGSA, GLGSA, GAGSA, GPGSV, GLGSV, GAGSV, GNGST, GNVTG.

 Protocol definition can be found in [RTKLIB ver.
-2.4.2 Manual](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.
+2.4.2 Manual [PDF, 6.1 MB]](http://www.rtklib.com/prog/manual_2.4.2.pdf) on page 102.

 #### ERB
-Used for communication to Ardupilot, protocol description can be found [here](https://files.emlid.com/ERB.pdf).
+Used for communication to Ardupilot, [protocol description can be found by following this link [PDF, 202 KB]](https://files.emlid.com/ERB.pdf).

 **Data in any of these formats can be sent via Serial, TCP or Bluetooth.**